Dzaleka-Connect/dzaleka-connect/index.md

 seo:
   title: Dzaleka Connect - Connecting Refugees & the Diaspora
   description: >-
-    Here to help Dzaleka Community prosper, to bring about new connections, opportunities, and ideas that will enrich the lives of refugees.
+    Here to help Dzaleka Community prosper and to bring about new connections, opportunities, and ideas that will enrich the lives of refugees.
   extra:
     - name: 'og:type'